carlpaton/splash-fpv-drone/README.md

 1. Open DuctSMA.STL on your slicer, I used Creality Print 6.0 and rotate it flat with the bottom of the circles on the flat side
 1. Mirror -> Along X Axis, this moves the center holes on that axis
-1. OPen a second DuctSMA.STL on the same bed, rotate flat and then rotate so the parts face each other
+1. Open a second DuctSMA.STL on the same bed, rotate flat and then rotate so the parts face each other
 1. The center notches now match up
 1. Print with standard settings but with 10% infil with grid pattern